< All blogs

 There is a requirement for top management to establish a policy that:

-a) is relevant to what the organization is trying to achieve.
+a) is relevant to what the organisation is trying to achieve.

 b) talks about how objectives are set.

-c) formally commits the organization to satisfying applicable requirements.
+c) formally commits the organisation to satisfying applicable requirements.

-d) also commits the organization to continually improving the management system.
+d) also commits the organisation to continually improving the management system.

 Some of the standards also require additional commitments to areas such as eliminating hazards and consulting workers (ISO45001) and preventing pollution (ISO14001).